 With the formal-substantive type, the authority of the organization is legitimately established by a constitutional mandate or a constitutional law of the Republic.
 The organization is furthermore "substantively" endowed with the necessary means to exercise the power that is formally vested in it, which in funding terms means that it is responsible for its own budget or at least can be certain of being allocated a set percentage of the budget of the Presidency, the body it is affiliated to if it is not autonomous.
 In the Latin America and Caribbean region, this also means having an administrative staff of at least 50, which is what is required for Offices at this level to carry out the complete sequence of functions as described in subheading I.D.
-In only four countries in the region, out of a total of thirty-nine covered by the study, do the offices fall into this category: Argentina, Chile, Costa Rica and Paraguay.
-The Dominican Republic and Peru may be added to this list as their offices have the human and financial resources of the high formal-substantive level and the necessary position in the hierarchy, the absence of a law making their cases unique in the region (see figure 1).
+In only four countries in the region, out of a total of thirty-nine covered by the study, do the offices fall into this category: Argentina, Chile, Costa Rica and Paraguay.17 The offices of the Dominican Republic and Peru, which were established by legislative decree and by executive order, respectively, may be added to this list as they have the human and financial resources of the high formal-substantive level and the necessary position in the hierarchy, the absence of a law making their cases unique in the region (see figure 1).